All Products

 android:usesCleartextTraffic="true">

-Cause: The Apache HTTP client is deprecated.
+Cause: Apache HTTP client is deprecated.

 <uses-library android:name="org.apache.http.legacy" android:required="false"/>

-ndk.dir=...\\ndk\\21.4.7075529; // ... indicates the local path where the developer installed the NDK.
+ndk.dir=...\\ndk\\21.4.7075529; // ... is the local NDK installation path

 android.useDeprecatedNdk = true;